sail-sg/Adan/gpt2/README.md

 # Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models

-This experiment is based on the warped repo of [Megatron-LM](https://github.com/bigcode-project/Megatron-LM).
-And the task is code generalization.
+This experiment is based on the warped repo of [Megatron-LM](https://github.com/bigcode-project/Megatron-LM), provided by [BigCode](https://www.bigcode-project.org/).
+And the task of this experiment is code generalization.

 ## Usage of Adan in Megatron-LM